limuir/goby3-course/lectures/day4-sensors/day4-sensors_notes.md

 goby3_course_gps_driver --serial 'port: "/dev/ttyUSB0" baud: 4800' -vvv -n
 ```

 We see that our data are coming into the serial thread, but we don't yet have a way use them.
-To do so, we subscribe to the `gps_out` group:
+To do so, we subscribe to the `gps_in` group:

 ```cpp
 // src/bin/gps/app.cpp